kasperhartwich/quickdns/README.md

 For how to use, take a look at the tests for now.
 This is work-in-progress.

-### TODO
-Update models when creating
-Create records
-Delete records
-Record model
-Support multiple templates and groups for one zone Make updated a DateTime
-..more..

 ### Example
 This example creates multiple domains with the same template.